GetStream/stream-node/README.md

 - [Register](https://getstream.io/chat/trial/) to get an API key for Stream
 - [Docs](https://getstream.io/video/docs/api/)

+## Package requirements

+The package is tested against these environments:

+- Node@18
+- Node@20
+- Bun@1

 ## What is Stream?

 Stream allows developers to rapidly deploy scalable feeds, chat messaging and video with an industry leading 99.999% uptime SLA guarantee.